DavidePastore/NullDateIdiormTwig/README.md

 NullDateIdiormTwig
 ==================

-A little project to present a problem with null date for idiorm/twig
+A little project to present a problem with null date for idiorm/twig.
+More info here: https://github.com/j4mie/idiorm/issues/181.

 How to reproduce